teamelite48/phaser-template/README.md

 ## Getting Started

-1. Install Node.js 16.15.0 LTS from https://nodejs.org
+1. Install Node.js 18.14.2 LTS from https://nodejs.org
 1. Download or clone this project
 1. Open the project directory from a terminal
-1. Run `npm install`
+1. Run `npm clean-install`
 1. Run `npm start`
 1. Open http://localhost:1234
 1. You should see the Phaser 3 logo bouncing around your web browser.